 All the paths of the Lord are steadfast love and faithfulness, for those who keep his covenant and his testimonies.

 You make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore.

-The runners high doesn’t come until you have some mileage behind you.
+Hitting your stride takes time.
+The runner’s high doesn’t come until you have some mileage behind you.
 The same is true for our walk with Christ.
 At first, it is difficult to establish a rhythm, we don’t feel like we are making progress, but after a couple of weeks, it becomes part of the norm.
-If we miss a day it feels like there is a void in our day.
+If we miss a day, it feels like there is a void in our day.
 As we travel the path to a fresh start, we will become more aware of the unceasing love of God.
 This is greater than any runner’s high.
 The fruit of God’s love in our life is joy.